OrestisMk/OrestisMk-Multivariate-forecast-with-VAR-SVR-RNN-LSTM/README.md

 the Australian dollar while using the most tradeable exports of Australia.
 To do so, the Vector Auto Regression model, the Support Vector Machine model and the Recurrent Neural Networks with Long Short-Term Memory model have been used.
-Also, monthly historical data for five macroeconomic variables have been used for the period between August 1995 and January 2020 to predict the Australian Foreign Exchange Rate.
+Also, monthly historical data for five macroeconomic variables (Gold, Iron ore, Natural gas, Crude oil (brent), Coal) have been used for the period between August 1995 and
+January 2020 to predict the Australian Foreign Exchange Rate.